kittenlogic/unsupervised-pleasures/_posts/2020-10-10-queer-ai-ultimate-fantasy-014.md

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.

+Filthy habit.

-When I was a very young girl
+When I was a very young girl.

-Filthy habit

-Stupid fucking girl
+Stupid fucking girl.

 The fantasy was to slip into a boy's bed,

-I was the only boy
+I was the only boy,

-Suck the cock
+Suck the cock,

-I would lick, suck, fuck, fuck
+I would lick, suck, fuck, fuck,

-Boy would come all over me
+Boy would come all over me,

-I loved it
+I loved it,

-It felt so good
+It felt so good,

-I made him cum over and over
+I made him cum over and over,

-I called him Daddy
+I called him Daddy,

-He came over and over
+He came over and over,

 I covered his face with my